Assisted dying: After MPs voted in favour of controversial bill, what happens next?

 More debates and amendments could happen after this, or the bill could pass straight to the third reading where MPs vote on it again.
 It is exceedingly rare for a bill to be defeated here.

 Then, to the House of Lords, where a very similar process unfolds.
-Lords will debate the bill, possibly suggest and vote on new amendments, and then vote on the bill.
+Lords will debate the bill, possibly suggest and vote on new amendments, and then hold a vote.

-If amendments have been made, it will then go back to Commons where MPs can reject them, agree to them, or propose new ones.
-If changes are made, it goes back to the Lords and the process continues until both Houses are in agreement about the final detail of the bill.
-This process is often referred to as parliamentary ‘ping pong’.
+If amendments have been made, they will go back to the Commons where MPs can reject them, agree to them, or propose new ones.
+If changes are made, the bill goes back to the Lords and the process continues until both Houses are in agreement about the final details of the bill.
+This process is often referred to as parliamentary “ping-pong”.

 At this point, the bill is set to come into effect, but not immediately.
 The typical waiting period set for a bill to come into operation is two months, but it can be longer if ministers deem it necessary.